-The VIN number is stamped onto the chassis of the touring caravan and etched onto all of the windows acting as a further deterrent.
-Your Touring Caravan Registration Document will include a 17 character VIN (Vehicle Identification Number), shown in the top right -hand corner.
-This 17 character VIN will be die-stamped into the caravan drawbar and chemically etched on up to a maximum of 10 eye level windows.
+Your Touring Caravan Registration Document will include a 17 character VIN (Vehicle Identification Number), shown in the top right hand corner.
+This 17 character VIN will be die-stamped into the caravan chassis with a tamper evident label in the gas locker and a maximum of 10 tamper evident labels placed on the inside of all windows (with the exception of opaque windows).
 To protect yourself and your touring caravan, never leave the Registration Document in the caravan.
 For security reasons keep it in a safe place.